There are many ways to make money as a 3D-Artist. The question, though, should really be: How do youwant to make money as a 3D Artist?

 7. Make Money Online by Starting a 3D Blog and Website

-Start a blog on the side and write about what you have learned when working on your 3D Projects, what Problems you have encountered and how you have overcome them.
+Start a blog on the side (like this one you’re reading now!) and write about what you have learned when working on your 3D Projects, what Problems you have encountered, and how you have overcome them.

-Let us know how passionate you are about your projects and connect with the 3D Industry through social networks and Industry gatherings such as the NAB, FMX or Siggraph, to name a few.
+Let us know how passionate you are about your projects and connect with the 3D Industry through social networks and Industry gatherings such as the NAB, FMX or Siggraph.

 If you run a popular site you will be able to make money through affiliate marketing and ads.

-Compare this to, say, a mobile game dev, that needs 2 years of development and only in the end will you know if it was the right choice to spend 2 years on.
+Compare this to, say, a mobile game developer, that needs 2 years of development, and only in the end will know if it was the right choice to spend 2 years on.

-Have you seen what gets a Billion views on youtube lately?
-Childrens ABC nursery rhymes that run for a fair amount of time.
+Have you seen what gets billion of views on YouTube lately?
+Children’s ABC nursery rhymes that run for a fair amount of time.
 Why?
-I can only imagine parents wanting some free time from their children and letting them sit in front of the TV to watch the same ABC childrens learning video over and over.
+I can only imagine parents wanting some free time from their children and letting them sit in front of the TV to watch the same ABC children’s learning video over and over.

 Now here’s the catch: I know you can do better.
 Given the quality of rendering, animation, even storytelling.

 These YouTube series didn’t take long to produce not even a week or two for someone like you to create full-time.